PojavLauncherTeam/PojavLauncher/README.md

 - **Coming soon**

 ### The Launcher
-- Because languages are auto added by Crowdin, so need to run language list generator before build.
+- Because languages are auto added by Crowdin, so need to run language list generator before building.
 In this directory, run:
 ```
 # On Linux, Mac OS:
 chmod +x scripts/languagelist_updater.sh